foodkick/foodkick.github.io/_visual/formatting.md

 layout: styleguide
 type: element
 title: Formatting
-lead: This page serves as an example of how basic formatting styles will display headings and paragraphs.
+lead: This page serves as an example of how basic formatting styles for headings and paragraphs will display.
 ---

 <div class="preview font-example">